AkshayShineKrishna/Tmdb_Movie_Fetcher/README.md

 By contributing to Tmdb_Movie_Fetcher, you help create a better API for retrieving and processing movie details.
 Your contributions can benefit developers and movie enthusiasts alike.

 Please make sure to review and follow the [contribution guidelines](https://github.com/AkshayShineKrishna/Tmdb_Movie_Fetcher/blob/master/CONTRIBUTING.md) before submitting your contribution.

+## Aknowledgement
+We would like to acknowledge The Movie Database (TMDb) for providing the movie database and API that powers this application.
+Their API enables us to retrieve movie details, making this project possible.